Amending Fences: Background

 Moon Dancer was designed by illustrator Kora Kosicka.

 In an interview with Equestria Daily, writer M.A.
 Larson said that a scene where Twilight goes to her mentor Princess Celestia to give up her role as the Princess of Friendship because of what she had done to Moon Dancer, with Celestia responding that it's never to late to repair a broken friendship, was cut due to time limitations.
 He also added that he "thought it was a nice scene, but you only have 22 minutes and this was an easy cut."

 Broadcast and reception

 According to the Nielsen household ratings, the episode was watched by approximately 0.17 percent of American households and had 283.000 viewers.
 Fan-website Equestria Daily notes a drop of viewers, probably because it was "right on top of a major US holiday."

 Daniel Alvarez of Unleash the Fanboy gave the episode a 10 out of 10, praising the voice acting of Twilight's old friends, especially Minuette.
 He added that "the climax is incredibly done and is what bumps up the score to perfection."
 Screen Rant ranked the episode fifth best according to IMDb, with a rating of 9.2 out of 10.
+The Entertainment Nut ranked "Amending Fences" as the best episode of Season 5, praising how M.A.
+Larson successfully retconned "a minor event mentioned in the very first minutes of the very first episode, and make it work out so well."
+Sherilyn Connelly, the author of Ponyville Confidential, gave the episode an "A+" rating and wrote that the episode "[went] to some emotional places."
+Liza Arustamian of Startefacts ranked "Amending Fences" among the top five episodes that prove My Little Pony is perfect for adults, writing that Twilight confronts "the consequences of neglecting friendships in pursuit of academic achievement" as she attempts to reconnect with former classmates.
+Arustamian wrote that the episode explores themes of regret and personal growth, with many adults seeing "their own past mistakes reflected in Twilight's journey, making her path to redemption deeply relatable."